SKnoedler/Portfolio/README.md

 	- [Basics I](https://github.com/SKnoedler/Data-Science-Portfolio/blob/master/Knowledge%20Collection/R%20Basics.pdf): Basic R syntax; Foundational R programming concepts such as data types, vectors arithmetic, and indexing; operations in R including sorting, data wrangling using dplyr, and making plots
 	- [R Visualization & Guidlines](https://github.com/SKnoedler/Data-Science-Portfolio/blob/master/Knowledge%20Collection/Data%20Visualization.pdf): Includes relevant information about data visualization and code in R. _Tools: R(dplyr, ggplot2)_

-- LinkedIn Articles
+### 2.3 Personal Interest
 - [Deep Probabilistic Programming](https://www.linkedin.com/pulse/deep-probabilistic-programming-steffen-knödler/): One of our Data Science professors Thomas Hamelryck introduced us to Deep Probabilistic Programming (Deep PP) during a lecture in the second semester of my studies.
 This short blog post on LinkedIn introduces the idea of Deep PP and explains what it is  all about.
 I think Deep PP is a very exciting field of study and I cannot wait to learn more.

-## 3) Academic Courses:
+## 3 Academic Courses:

-### Current Courses at Univiersty of Syracuse, USA (Fall 2019):
+### 3.1 Current Courses at Univiersty of Syracuse, USA (Fall 2019):
 <details>
 <summary> Big Data Analytics [Python, Apache Spark, Hadoop 2.0, Spark ML, Pandas, Matplotlib)]</summary>
 Students will learn to obtain, screen, clean, link, manipulate, analyze and display data while creating summaries, overviews, models, analyses and basic tables, histograms, trees and scattergrams.
 They will use Python and Apache Spark to explore classic and modern machine learning techniques (such as deep learning) within a big data context, including sentiment analysis via supervised learning, recommendation systems via unsupervised learning and predicting credit scoring via random forest machine learning.